 IF Settings Description Baud rate Setup of the CAN bus speed or baud rate in typical value between 10 kbps and 1Mbps.
-Default: 500 kbps ID Format Selection of the CAN ID format and range between Standard (11 Bit ID, 0h7ffh) and Extended (29 Bit, 0h1fffffffh) Termination Activates or deactivates CAN bus termination with a built-in resistor.
+Default: 500 kbps ID Format Selection of the CAN ID format and range between Standard (11 Bit ID, 0h7ffh) and Extended (29 Bit, 0h1fffffffh) Bus termination Activates or deactivates CAN bus termination with a built-in resistor.
 Default: off Data length Determines the DLC (data length) of all messages sent from the device.
 Auto = length can vary between 3 and 8 bytes Always 8 Bytes = length is always 8, filled up with zeros Base ID Setup of the CAN base ID (11 Bit or 29 Bit, hex format).
 Default: 0h Broadcast ID Setup of the CAN broadcast ID (11 Bit or 29 Bit, hex format).
 Default: 7ffh Base ID Cyclic Read Setup of the CAN base ID (11 Bit or 29 Bit, hex format) for cyclic read of several object groups.
 The device will automatically send object data to the IDs defined with this setting.
 For more information refer to the programming guide.
-Default: 100h Base ID Cyclic Send Setup of the CAN base ID (11 Bit or 29 Bit, hex format) for cyclic send of set values along with status.
+Default: 100h CAN Base ID Cyclic Send Setup of the CAN base ID (11 Bit or 29 Bit, hex format) for cyclic send of set values along with status.
 For more information refer to the programming guide.
-Default: 200h z Cyclic Read Time: Status Activation/deactivation and time setting for the cyclic read of status from the adjusted Base ID Cyclic Read CAN Range: 205000 ms. Default: 0 ms (deactivated) Cyclic Read Time: Set values (PS) Activation/deactivation and time setting for the cyclic read of set values of U & I (source mode) from the adjusted Base ID Cyclic Read + 2 .
-Range: 205000 ms. Default: 0 ms (deactivated) Cyclic Read Time: Limits values 1 (PS) Activation/deactivation and time setting for the cyclic read of adjustment limits of U & I (source mode) from the adjusted Base ID Cyclic Read + 3 .
-Range: 205000 ms. Default: 0 ms (deactivated) Cyclic Read Time: Limits values 2 (PS) Activation/deactivation and time setting for the cyclic read of adjustment lin of P & R (source mode) to the adjusted Base ID Cyclic Read + 4 .
-Range: 2050 ms. Default: 0 ms (deactivated) Cyclic Read Time: Actual Activation/deactivation and time setting for the cyclic read of actual values from the adjusted Base ID Cyclic Read + 1 Range: 205000 ms. Default: 0 ms (deactivated) Cyclic Read Time: Set values (EL) Activation/deactivation and time setting for the cyclic read of set values of I, P and R (sink mode) from the adjusted Base ID Cyclic Read + 5 .
-Range: 205000 ms Default: 0 ms (deactivated) Cyclic Read Time: Limit values (EL) Activation/deactivation and time setting for the cyclic read of adjustment limits of I, P and R (sink mode) from the adjusted Base ID Cyclic Read + 6 .
-Range: 205000 ms. Default: 0 ms (deactivated) Module firmware CAN module firmware version
+Default: 200h O Cyclic Read Time: Status Activation/deactivation and time setting for the cyclic read of status from the adjusted Base ID Cyclic Read Range: 205000 ms. Default: 0 ms (deactivated) Cyclic Read Time: Set values Activation/deactivation and time setting for the cyclic read of set values of U & I from the adjusted Base ID Cyclic Read + 2 .
+Range: 205000 ms. Default: 0 ms (deactivated) Cyclic Read Time: Limit values 1 Activation/deactivation and time setting for the cyclic read of adjustment limits of U & I from the adjusted Base ID Cyclic Read + 3 .
+Range: 205000 ms. Default: 0 ms (deactivated) Cyclic Read Time: Limit values 2 Activation/deactivation and time setting for the cyclic read of adjustment limits of P & R to the adjusted Base ID Cyclic Read + 4 .
+Range: 205000 ms. Default: 0 ms (deactivated) Cyclic Read Time: Actual values Activation/deactivation and time setting for the cyclic read of actual values from the adjusted Base ID Cyclic Read + 1 Range: 205000 ms. Default: 0 ms (deactivated) Module firmware CAN module firmware version

-IF Settings Description S232 The baud rate is selectable, other serial settings can't be changed and are defined like this: 8 data bits, 1 stop bit, parity = none ~ Baud rates: 2400Bd, 4800Bd, 9600Bd, 19200Bd, 38400Bd, 57600Bd, 115200Bd
+IF Settings Description \$232 The baud rate is selectable, other serial settings can't be changed and are defined like this: 8 data bits, 1 stop bit, parity = none ď Baud rates: 2400Bd , 4800Bd , 9600Bd , 19200Bd , 38400Bd , 57600Bd , 115200Bd